Terms of Business

 3. Provision of services

 3.1.
 Any Service Specification provided by the Company is valid for a period of 30 days (unless previously withdrawn by the Company) and is subject to acceptance in writing or verbally by the Client in such form as may be prescribed by the Company.
-A binding Contract shall not be formed until the Company has received the Client’s acceptance.
+A binding contract shall not be formed until the Company has received the Client’s acceptance.
 Any services shall be governed by these Conditions to the exclusion of any other terms and conditions but subject to the Service Specification.

 3.2.
 No variation to these Conditions shall be binding unless agreed in writing between the Company and the Client.

 3.3.
 The Company’s employees or agents are not authorised to make any representations about the services unless confirmed by the Company in writing.
-In entering into the Contract the Client acknowledges that it does not rely on, and waives any claim for breach of, any such representations, which are not so confirmed.
+In entering into the engagement the Client acknowledges that it does not rely on, and waives any claim for breach of, any such representations, which are not so confirmed.

 3.4.
 Any typographical, clerical or other error or omission in any sales literature, Service Specification, price list, invoice or other document or information issued by the Company shall be subject to correction without any liability on the part of the Company.